 a.
-Within five (5) working days following written notification to the student of the action of the respective Academic Dean, the student may appeal the decision in writing to the Executive Vice President for Academic Affairs/CAO.
+Within five (5) working days following written notification to the student of the action of the respective Academic Dean, the student may appeal the decision in writing to Provost/COO.
 The appeal request must be accompanied by a narrative explaining the basis for the appeal.
 The narrative should fully explain the student's situation and substantiate the reason(s) for advocating a reversal of the prior decision of the Academic Dean.
-The Executive Vice President of Academic Affairs/CAO may grant an appeal only if a claim of (1) bias, (2) the appearance of new, material and documentable evidence that was not available at the time of the Academic Dean's decision, or (3) procedural error that unfairly affected the decision-making process is substantiated by the Executive Vice President of Academic Affairs/CAO.
-Upon written request from the student, the Executive Vice President for Academic Affairs/CAO shall review the case and, within seven (7) working days, shall issue a decision in writing to the student, which may affirm, modify, or reverse the previous action.
+The Provost/COO may grant an appeal only if a claim of (1) bias, (2) the appearance of new, material and documentable evidence that was not available at the time of the Academic Dean's decision, or (3) procedural error that unfairly affected the decision-making process is substantiated by the Provost/COO.
+Upon written request from the student, the Provost/COO shall review the case and, within seven (7) working days, shall issue a decision in writing to the student, which may affirm, modify, or reverse the previous action.
 A copy of that letter shall be sent to the Dean, and other appropriate individuals.

-The decision of the Executive Vice President for Academic Affairs/CAO will be final.
+The decision of the Provost/COO will be final.

-- b.
-The student may remain in class or on clinical rotations/assignments pending the outcome of appeals, except in cases of summary suspension, and except when the Executive Vice President for Academic Affairs/Chief Academic Officer has suspended the student or has otherwise determined that it is inappropriate for the student to remain in class or participate in clinical rotations/assignments, consistent with the decision of the Academic Dean that is being appealed. - c.
+b.
+The student may remain in class or on clinical rotations/assignments pending the outcome of appeals, except in cases of summary suspension, and except when the Provost/COO has suspended the student or has otherwise determined that it is inappropriate for the student to remain in class or participate in clinical rotations/assignments, consistent with the decision of the Academic Dean that is being appealed. c.
 If a student is suspended for any reason, all student financial aid will be withheld until the appeal process is resolved by reinstatement of the student or dismissal of the student.
 If reinstated, the financial aid funds can be released to the student.
 If the student is dismissed, the funds will be returned to the proper agency/lender respectively.

-18. Protocol for Input on Matters of Student Concern
+19. Protocol for Input on Matters of Student Concern